snewcomer/ember-power-select-mobile/README.md

 ## API

-* title
+* nav title - renders in middle of provided nav component
-* cancel action title, e.g. "Cancel" or "cancel.button" for i18n strings
+* nav button text - can be a string or i18n translation string
+* className - useful for targeting in tests
+* options - array of JS primitives or array of objects
+* selected - JS primitive or object that is selected.
+May delegate to action if needed.
+* mobileTagName - "div" or whatever wrapper element you want around the power select component.
+This is needed for className to work properly
+* searchEnabled - ...
 * done action title, e.g. "Done" or "done.button" for i18n strings
-* navMobileComponent - replace default component with a __ background.
-Take up more space than default
+* navMobileComponent - replace default component with a dark blue background.

+## Notes
+* For examples, see `tests/` folder for dummy app or applicable tests
+* renderInPlace default is set to true so options are not attached to the root of the body

 For more information on using ember-cli, visit [http://ember-cli.com/](http://ember-cli.com/).